Cataracts

 - Nuclear Cataracts appear in the center of the lens.
 They may cause double vision or even multiple copies of an image.

-- Cortical Cataracts affect the edges of the lens, and causes problems with glare.
+- Cortical Cataracts affect the edges of the lens.
+They cause problems with glare.

 - Posterior Subcapsular Cataracts occur on the back of the lens.
-They reduce your ability to read, even in bright light, and may cause glare or halos around lights at night.
+They reduce your ability to read, even in bright light.
+This type of cataract may cause glare or halos around lights at night.

-Aging is the most common cause of cataracts.
-Other kinds of cataracts are grouped according to their causes.
-They are known as:
+Other kinds of cataracts are grouped according to their causes:

 - Secondary cataracts sometimes form because of a chronic illness such as diabetes, after surgery for other eye problems, or from long-term steroid use.